PluribusDigital/playbook/delivery/software-dev/index.md

 # Software Development Guide

-This guide allows STSI staff and teaming partners to be synced on what to expect when building web applications together.
+This guide allows Pluribus staff and teaming partners to be synced on what to expect when building web applications together.
 It is also a useful resource for tech resources in getting up to speed.
 This guide serves two types of readers:

-1. **Expert Developers**: This guide serves as a reference of STSI norms of preferences in order to be consistent with other team members.
+1. **Expert Developers**: This guide serves as a reference of Pluribus norms of preferences in order to be consistent with other team members.

 2. **Still-learning Developers**: You need an introduction to concepts, then a path to gain proficiency.
 Some concepts you might understand, while others are new.
 This guide points you in the direction of how to learn the concepts and related practices.